Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation: Introduction

 To address the issues identified above, we constructed \textit{TrafficScene} \cite{b81}, the first dataset with semantic annotations that includes both light field images and LiDAR point cloud data.
 Unlike previous datasets, all viewpoints of the light field are annotated, enabling effective information supplementation for occluded and small objects through multi-view consistency.
-To integrate light field data and point cloud data effectively, we propose a novel light filed and point cloud fusion segmentation algorithm that aims to fully leverage the complementary strengths of both modalities through simultaneous segmentation of the light filed and point cloud data.
-To overcome the challenge of poor light filed image segmentation caused by the varying sparsity between point cloud and light filed image during fusion, a pixel-point feature fusion interpolation module is proposed.
-This module interpolates the features of point clouds projected onto the light filed image plane and subsequently fuses them, thus mitigating the negative impact of sparse point clouds on light filed image segmentation.
+To effectively integrate light field and point cloud data, we propose a novel fusion-based semantic segmentation framework that jointly performs segmentation on both modalities, thereby better exploiting their complementary characteristics.
+To alleviate the degradation of light field image segmentation caused by the sparsity discrepancy between point clouds and images, we design a pixel–point feature fusion interpolation module.
+This module interpolates the features of point clouds projected onto the light field image plane and subsequently fuses them, thus mitigating the negative impact of sparse point clouds on light field image segmentation.
 To enhance the recognition of occluded objects, we introduce a depth difference perception module, which leverages depth information to perceive occlusions.

 The major contributions are as follows: